Nicole Westmarland: Biography

 Westmarland was born in 1977 in Darlington, County Durham, England.
 She began her academic career at the University of Teesside, where she studied for a BSc (Hons) in Psychology and Women's Studies.
 She then went on to study at the University of York, where she completed an MA in Women's Studies and a PhD in Social Policy and Social Work.

 Westmarland spent her early career working at the University of Bristol.
 It was here she met Geetanjali Gangoli, with whom she co-edited International Approaches to Prostitution (2006), and later International Approaches to Rape (2011).
-During her time in Bristol, Westmarland published a number of articles and official reports concerning violence against women, with a particular focus upon the issues of domestic violence and prostitution.
+During her time in Bristol, Westmarland published a number of articles and official reports concerning violence against women, with a particular focus on domestic violence and prostitution.
 In addition to her academic work, Westmarland plays a significant role within grassroots feminist action and organisation, and it was through volunteering for feminist campaign "Truth about Rape" that she first became involved with Rape Crisis.

 In 2006, Westmarland became chair of Rape Crisis England and Wales, a position which she held for five years.

 Following her time in Bristol, Westmarland returned to the North East to take up a position as lecturer in criminology at Durham University.
-In 2011, she was promoted to Senior Lecturer.
+In 2011, she was promoted to Senior Lecturer and gained her Professorship in 2013.
 She continues to combine academic work with feminist activism, allowing her research to both inform and be informed by grassroots groups.
-Her most recent work investigated women's views of the police's response to sexual violence, ahead of the forthcoming elections for the creation of Police and crime commissioners.

 Areas of work

-Rape and sexual violence
+Rape and Sexual Violence

 Though she is based within the UK, Westmarland has collaborated with academics from across the world.
 In 2011, Westmarland and Geetanjali Gangoli published International Approaches to Rape, which combines contributions from international experts to produce a cohesive account of rape law and policy in 10 different countries.
 International Approaches to Rape illustrates the ways in which countries' approaches to rape interact with women's experiences; and highlights the various interventions and support available within each country.